BrightspaceUI/core/components/form/docs/form-element-nesting.md

 ![screenshot of a two validation tooltips overlapping](../screenshots/nesting-tooltip-conflict.png)

-Now that we have our validation logic for our parent and nested custom form elements, we need to make sure their validation tooltips don't overlap.
+Now that we have the validation logic for the parent and nested custom form elements, we need to make sure their validation tooltips don't overlap.
 To do this we will hide the tooltip using the `childErrors` `Map` which will tell us if any of the nested form elements are currently displaying validation errors.

 ```javascript
 render() {